 - The Immediate Notification Form includes a number of sections and questions, concerning details of the reportable incident, actions taken in response to the incident and the individuals involved in the incident.

-- An exception to this rule is notifying the NDIS Commission of the use of a restrictive practice that is unauthorised or not in accordance with a behavior support plan.
+- An exception to this rule is notifying the NDIS Commission of the use of a restrictive practice that is unauthorised or not in accordance with a behaviour support plan.
 In these instances, the provider must notify the NDIS Commission within five business days of being made aware of the incident.
 If however, the incident has resulted in harm to a person with disability, it must be reported within 24 hours.

 - To notify the NDIS Commission of an incident the authorised ‘Notifier’ or ‘Approver’ needs to login to the NDIS Commission Portal and select ‘My Reportable Incidents’ tile at the top of the screen.
 From here, you will be able to complete an Immediate Notification Form.